-Elina Buksha Grégoire Vecchioni Caroline Sypniewski Charlotte Chahuneau
+Elina Buksha Grégoire Vecchioni.
+Caroline Sypniewski Charlotte Chahuneau

 Created in 2025, the Lakmé Quartet brings together Elina Buksha, Charlotte Chahuneau, Grégoire Vecchioni, Caroliine Sypnewski, recognized in their careers as soloists and chamber musicians (Mona Quartet, Van Kuijk Quartet, Trio Sypniewski, Capucelli).